imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Disclaimer / Warranty

 This guide comes with ABSOLUTELY NO WARRANTY.
 Use with caution.
+I take no responsibility for anything, related to or not related to this guide.

 ([Table of Contents](#table-of-contents))